 I'll be honest, I was a little skeptical about this one.
 In my mind, what was the difference between a $35 blow-dryer from CVS and this Harry Josh offering that's tagged at a cool $300?
 Well, I found out.

 First things first: This dryer is tiny and wildly light.
 It fits in my carry-on bag (which is a feat, as it's usually stuffed to the brim) and weighs less than practically anything else I own.
 It's so light, in fact, I didn't have to suffer through an arm workout while perfectly blow-drying my roots.
-That being said, I didn't really have time to get sore because this tool also works lighting-fast.
+That being said, I didn't really have time to get sore because this tool also works lightning-fast.
 Usually an at-home blow-dry will take me 10 to 12 minutes—which isn't bad.
 But thanks to Harry Josh, I was done in four.

 F-O-U-R!
 The less time you expose your hair to heat-styling tools, the better, because they can seriously damage the root and hair shaft.
 Another plus?
 The dryer uses 70% less energy than a regular model and features a button that triggers a cool shot of air to seal your ends and keep your hair bouncy.
 That means your hair will look great and you'll save on your electric bill.
 And yes, I admit it's expensive—but think of all the time and money this dryer will save you elsewhere.
 Plus, it's hard to put a price on really, really good hair.